 And it was free.
 Or, the $75 fee was waived for all who completed the camp.

 The next Dissertation Boot Camp is Jan.
 2-5, 2018.
-Registration will open in October.
+Registration is now open.